zorael/kameloso/README.md

 A variety of features comes bundled in the form of compile-time plugins, some of which are examples and proofs of concepts.
 It's made to be easy to write your own (API documentation is [available online](https://zorael.github.io/kameloso)).
 Any and all ideas for inclusion welcome.

-It works well with the majority of server networks.
+It works well.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
-If something doesn't immediately work, most often it's simply because we haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
+If something doesn't immediately work, usually it's because we simply haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
 Once discovered it's not a difficult thing to do.

 Please report bugs.
 Unreported bugs can only be fixed by accident.